danielatrivella/NP3_MS_Workflow/README.md

 For further analyses, after running the entire NP³ MS workflow, each step can be executed separately on the results obtained previously and with different tolerance parameter values and/or correlation groups, as needed.
 When running a specific command separately it is important not to modify the original output files, instead create a copy of those files.
 In this way, you may reproduce the workflow steps as needed when repeating any step.

-If you did install the workflow dependencies using the conda environments, always remember to activate the NP³ MS workflow environment before executing any of the workflow commands.
+If you did install the workflow dependencies using the conda and manba environments, always remember to activate the NP³ MS workflow environment before executing any of the workflow commands.
 To activate the NP³ MS workflow environment use the following command:

 ```
-conda activate np3
+mamba activate np3
 ```

 ## NP³ MS Workflow Commands